yuno-x/CTF_memorandum/SECCON2021/misc_script.md

 In my solution, firstly, read characters one by one.
 For deleting "<script>", when you read a character '>' then compare strings before '>' and "<script>" in case insensitive, and if they matched, delete string "<script>".
-After that, continue read characters, and return first, continue until EOF.
+After that, continue read characters, and return first, continue this until EOF.
 If you do above, in this exported file, no "<script>" are contained.

 In C language, a code is as follows.